bradhowes/SoundFontsPlus/README.md

 At present this is just the user interface and SQLite backing store.
 It has served as a playground while I've been learning about TCA and SQLite.

+Nearly all app data resides in SQLite database, though there are some `UserDefaults` settings and a file-based `@Shared` struct that holds:

+* selected SoundFont ID
+* active SoundFont ID
+* active preset ID
+* active tag ID

+When any of these values change, the various views update as would be expected:

+* active tag ID changes --> list of SoundFont entries adapts
+* selected SoundFont ID changes --> list of preset entries updates
+* active preset ID changes:
+    * audio effects update if preset has custom config
+    * keyboard shifts to a configured value
+    * SF2 engine loads preset (TBD)
+    * MIDI mapping updated if preset has custom config (TBD)

 # History